google/digitalbuildings/tools/scoring/README.md

 ## Usage

 The application can be run from the command line.
 It takes three arguments:
-1. `-ont/--ontology` (required): Absolute path for the directory which contains your ontology
+1. `-prop/--proposed` (required): Absolute path for your proposed configuration file (to be scored)
-2. `-prop/--proposed` (required): Absolute path for your proposed configuration file (to be scored)
+2. `-sol/--solution` (required): Absolute path for your solution configuration file
-3. `-sol/--solution` (required): Absolute path for your solution configuration file
+3. `-ont/--ontology` (optional): Absolute path for the directory which contains your ontology.
+Defaults to `ontology/yaml/resources`

-Example: `python3 scorer.py -ont path/to/ontology/yaml/resources -prop path/to/proposed/file.yaml -sol path/to/solution/file.yaml`
+Example (from the `digitalbuildings` directory): `python3 tools/scoring/scorer.py -prop path/to/proposed/file.yaml -sol path/to/solution/file.yaml`

 ## Interpreting Results